near/NEPs/specs/Standards/Sould Bound Token/README.md

 ## Summary

 Soulbound Token (SBT) is a form of a NFT which represents an aspect of an account: _soul_.
-Transferability is limited only to a case of recoverability or transferring the soul - a _soul transfer_ should coordinate with a registry to transfer all SBTs from one account to another, and _killing_ the source account.
+Transferability is limited only to a case of recoverability or transferring the soul - a _soul transfer_ should coordinate with a registry to transfer all SBTs from one account to another, and _banning_ the source account.

 SBTs are well suited for carrying proof-of-attendance, proof-of-unique-human "stamps" and other similar credibility-carriers.